elix/elix/README.md

 </html>
 ```

-In JavaScript, you can directly `import` components:
+Alternatively, in JavaScript, you can directly `import` components:

 ```js
 import Carousel from 'elix/src/Carousel.js';